Last Updated on May 28, 2022 by Chris and Lindsay

 And if you’re not traveling with kids, you can still enjoy any of these suggestions as though you were!
 Here are a few of the more popular low-cost things to do in Thermopolis!

 1) Float The Bighorn River

-If you don’t have your own floats, you can rent them at Eagle RV just a few miles from the drop off point at the Wedding of the Waters.
+If you don’t have your own floats, you can rent them at Rent Adventure just a few miles from the drop-off point at the Wedding of the Waters.

 2) Grab An Ice Cream And Play A Round Of Mini Golf at Dairyland

 Who doesn’t love a delicious dessert?
 We haven’t met a kid yet who doesn’t!
 If you are looking for a relatively inexpensive thing to do in Thermopolis, WY then you should consider spending part of an evening at Dairyland.

 Dairyland serves burgers, hot dogs and other munchies and can make for a great quick bite to eat.
 But it is more well known for its sweet desserts.